The Blue Planet

 Quick summary and important considerations

-This show takes you on an amazing journey under the ocean to meet real-life sea creatures and learn how they survive in their deep-water homes.
+This show takes you on an amazing journey under the ocean to see how incredible sea creatures live, hunt, and play in their hidden underwater world.

 Content Warnings